Your Yale-China Stories

 This meaningful experience at Yale-China broadened my horizons in education and inspired me to explore innovative teaching models.
 It laid a solid foundation for carrying out similar student-centered programs in my own school and has continued to shape my educational practice.

-— XIE Jie (Janice), Chinese Teaching Fellow (2016-'17)
+— XIE Jie (Janice), Chinese Teaching Fellow in New Haven (2016-'17)

 I was in my first year of the fellowship when COVID-19 started - and remember being stranded in Taiwan when the first quarantine in Wuhan happened.
 It was so challenging to do English pedagogy from abroad, but we were able to work together to do a virtual speech competition for the Yale-China kids.
 It was very cool and fun for everyone!